 The Chrome CTI Extension is available to users on Pro and Enterprise plans.

 Downloading the CTI Chrome Extension

-To download the Dialpad CTI Chrome Extension (available for Chrome 88 and above) just visit the link below to download the extension from the Chrome Web Store.
+To download the Dialpad CTI Chrome Extension (available for Chrome 88 and above) just visit the Chrome Web Store link below.

 Configuring the CTI Chrome Extension for your Company/Office